SnakyMz/Karnataka-weather/README.md

 # 📖 About the Project <a name="about-project"></a>

 **Weather News** is a website that displays a list of cities.
-And it also displays their respective and temperatures, weather status,and many more.
+And it also displays their respective temperature, weather status,and many more.

 ## 🛠 Built With <a name="built-with"></a>